JohnGR025/Dictionary/README.md

 University project, creating a dictionary while practising with the tree data type.

 ### Structure/Execution of program:
-The user starts the program by inputing the dictionary file name and the way of storing the words (either with hashing table or Anagrams table).
+The user starts the program by inputing the dictionary file name (without the extension BUT it needs to be txt) and the way of storing the words (either with hashing table or Anagrams table).
 1) The array will be static size since we can know the users input file and each cell will point to a char* variable (each word).
 The word will be stored using malloc and then the array will point there.
-Thea array size will be dependent from the amount of words from the dictionary, since, for the sake of the fregmantation, we need to leave some spaces so the insertion will be much faster.
+The array size will dependent from the amount of words from the dictionary, since, for the sake of the fregmantation, we need to leave some spaces so the insertion to be much faster.
 The action that the user can control is searching by inputing a word.
 Then the search happens with serial search or hashing function.
 Relevant messages appear for what happened.